 Docker compose file with postgres service

-Approaching problems like that, instead of banging our head against the wall with too much paint on it, helps us focus on what’s important, which is one of the most important aspect of our evolved brains.
 The world is filled with too much information, too much contradictions, but going one by one, and examining each piece of it slowly, allows us to arrive at a complex conclusion later.
-The systems that we build now are really complicated, and their complexity is exaggerated by outside factors like business decisions, systems that we do not control and people.
-When we start blank, we help ourselves and our brain run from chaos, and work out just a little bit of order that can help us stand firm on what we know and don’t know.
+When we start blank, we help ourselves and our brain run from chaos by exterminating much of it, and work out just a little bit of order that can help us stand firm on what we know and don’t know.

 Thanks for reading!